ansible/galaxy_ng/docs/config/options.md

 !!! tip
-    If you are looking for how to set configuration options on the pulp-installer take a look on [installation page](/installation)
+    If you are looking for how to set configuration options on the pulp-installer take a look on [pulp options](#pulp-django-and-other-plugins)

 ## Configuring your galaxy server